Application. Proposal for Development

 The Framework Agreement allows for alienation of MLIB Reserve lands where compensation is provided in the form of other land that is to become First Nation reserve land.
 Other compensation may include land that will not become First Nation Reserve land.
 The developer has submitted a draft terms of reference, which would include compensation in the following forms:

-• the whole of the Sas Mighe IR32 lands would be exchanged for new reserve lands within the McLeod Lake Tse’Khene traditional territory, which would be appropriate for general resource development, but not suitable for residential designations;
+- The whole of the Sas Mighe Reserve lands would be exchanged for new reserve lands within the McLeod Lake Tse’Khene traditional territory, which would be appropriate for general resource development, but not suitable for residential designations; the area and value of the land satisfies conditions of the Land Code.

 Long-term lease